RobinMalhotraa/SPAapplication/README.md

 - [Validator.js] - For JSON data validation
 - [Mongoose Unique Validator]- Plugin for improved error handling of Mongoose schema's unique fields.
 - [Dotenv]- Loading environment variables from a.env file

-## Features

-- Authentication (email-password login/registration)
-- Upload photographs for contact pictures to be shown.
-- Change the display picture and add/update/delete contacts.
-- Individual contact profile links can be added, updated, or deleted.
-- Contacts can be found using their names or profile links.
-- Toast notifications for actions such as adding, updating, or removing contacts, or sending a welcome message, among others.

 ## Usage